-Many of these products are marketed using claims that they can significantly increase your sex drive, often in very little time.
-However, the ingredients used in most of these products generally aren’t backed up by solid science, and none of the products are regulated by the FDA.
+While these products make grand claims, the ingredients used in most of these products generally aren’t backed up by solid science, and none of the products are regulated by the FDA.

 Certain female libido supplements, such as DHEA, are associated with potential improvements in sex drive, but can also cause unpleasant side effects such as pattern hair growth, acne, oily skin and a range of drug interactions.